Watch this video to know what to expect, and then read below how to prepare for your acupuncture treatment.

 Please wear or bring loose fitting clothing that can be rolled up or down.
 Sweat pants, skirts, tank tops, etc. are the most convenient.
 Feel free to bring such clothes with you and change when you get to the clinic.
 Many of the needles may be placed in your extremities, and easy access is helpful for treatment.
 Sterile cloth sheets are provided for clothing removal as needed.

 It is vital that you are neither hungry, nor too full during your acupuncture treatment.
 Even if you do not feel hungry, you should make sure that you have eaten something within 2-5 hours of the appointment.
 Acupuncture can be dangerous if blood sugar is too low.

 Notify us if you are feeling sick:

-Infections and illnesses, such as colds, flu’s, ear infections, and allergies, are easily treated if addressed within the first 24 hours of onset.
+Infections and illnesses, such as colds, flu’s, ear infections, and allergies, are easily treated if addressed within the first 24 hours of onset or as soon as possible.
 If not immediately addressed, these conditions may delay your movement toward healing, and it could be complicated by your current herbal formula.
 It is essential to let your acupuncturist know of such illnesses.

 What about alcohol, marijuana or pain killers?

 Please avoid alcohol, marijuana and painkillers before your treatment.
 These substances can inhibit your body from receiving the full effects of acupuncture and create other problems.

 Coffee is best avoided before treatment as it can stimulate your sympathetic nervous system (fight-or-flight), inhibiting relaxation and reducing the effectiveness of treatment.